-During your baby’s first year, you can expect to change about 2,500 diapers.
-It can be difficult to keep up with Junior’s bowel movements!
-Likely you’ve even stopped blaming the dog and started blaming your new baby!
+During your baby’s first year, you can expect to change about 2,500 diapers!
+It can be difficult to keep up with baby’s bowel movements!
 With all of those diaper changes, you may be wondering what’s normal in the newborn “poop” department.

 Your newborn’s bowel habits can actually tell you a lot about their health.
 Stool colour, frequency and consistency tell us how much breastmilk baby is getting.
 Your baby should breastfeed at least eight times in 24 hours.
 The number of wet diapers baby is producing is equally important.
 The urine should be clear and odourless.
 To ensure your baby is getting enough breast milk, keep track of their wet and dirty diapers in a 24-hour window.
 This is especially important in your newborns first week of life.For breastfed newborns, loose and frequent stools are very normal.
 Sometimes they are explosive!
 A stool that looks curd-like, yellow, loose, seedy and has little odour is quite normal…think runny Dijon mustard!
 Did you know that a breastfed newborn rarely experiences diarrhea?
 However, it’s important to contact your health care provider if you notice: